-How to Take a Good Face Photo (for Clean, Accurate Facial Evaluation)
+How to Take a Good Face Photo for Accurate Analysis

 Taking a clean, neutral face photo is the easiest way to get a realistic evaluation of your features.
-You don’t need professional lighting or a fancy setup—just a few basics.
+This guide covers everything you need — from angle to distance to lighting.

 The truth: Angle and head position matter the most.
-Lighting, background, and composition don’t break analysis, but they help make your features clearer and your before/after comparisons more consistent.
+Distance from camera, lighting, background, and composition help make your features clearer — but they won't break the analysis.

 Why your photo matters#